image-js/image-js-docs/docs/Features/Geometry/transformRotate.md

 | [`width`](https://image-js.github.io/image-js-typescript/interfaces/TransformRotateOptions.html#width)                         | no       | -             |

 :::info
 Technically, `transform` method can still be applied to rotate an image.
-It's just harder.
+However it is harder.
 This means that ,to rotate an image by 90 degrees anti-clockwise, you can use `transform` method like this:

 ```js